xot/ElectraOne/makedevices-README.md

 end
 ```

 The idea is to display them on the exact same spot in the preset (and to control them with the same pot), but the preset editor only allows at most one control in a particular slot.
 The preset format however does allow more than one control to be present on the same slot on the same page.
 The trick is therefore to create presets in the preset editor with all the different controls (that need to be mapped on the same location on the same page) on a *different* page but at the same slot.

-The makedevices changes the page assignment of these controls based on the information in the ```<devicename>.remap``` file.
-This file contains a dictionary mapping control identifiers (or parameter names) to the page they need to be remapped on.
+The makedevices script changes the page assignment of these controls based on the information in the ```<devicename>.remap``` file.
+This file contains a dictionary mapping control identifiers (or preset control labels) to the page they need to be remapped on.
+Note: the script uses the (all caps) labels for the controls (as derived from the device parameter name).

 For example the Shifter remap file contains the following dictionary: